ewof/TownyWaypoints/README.md

 Stables
 - Have a map key of `S`
-- Cost $100 to travel to
+- Cost $100 to travel to/create
 - Are limited to 2 per town
 - Can be created only by players with the `townywaypoints.landpoint.stable` permission
 - Can be created in any biome

 Seaports
 - Have a map key of `P`
-- Cost $200 to travel to
+- Cost $200 to travel to/create
 - Are limited to 2 per town
 - Can be created by all players
 - Can only be created in `BEACH` biomes